hashicorp/terraform-provider-aws/website/docs/r/kms_external_key.html.markdown

 The following arguments are supported:

+* `bypass_policy_lockout_safety_check` - (Optional) Specifies whether to disable the policy lockout check performed when creating or updating the key's policy.
+Setting this value to `true` increases the risk that the key becomes unmanageable.
+For more information, refer to the scenario in the [Default Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-root-enable-iam) section in the AWS Key Management Service Developer Guide.
+Defaults to `false`.
 * `deletion_window_in_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource.
 Must be between `7` and `30` days.
 Defaults to `30`.
 * `description` - (Optional) Description of the key.
 * `enabled` - (Optional) Specifies whether the key is enabled.
 Keys pending import can only be `false`.
 Imported keys default to `true` unless expired.